Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 ## Basic pipenv knowledge

 The general purpose of pipenv is similar to that of Package installer for Python (PIP) and built-in venv.
-This is external python library, which handles package installing from either commandline (with special pipenv prefix in shell, similar to pip install), requirements.txt or Pipfile.
+This is external python library, which handles package installing from either command line (with special pipenv prefix in shell, similar to pip install), requirements.txt or Pipfile.
 Whether we install one package or dependencies from requirements.txt, pipenv creates Pipfile, a special file for itself, and then installs packages we specified inside virtual environment, NOT globally.
 While specifyng new package, pipenv adds that package name to Pipfile, installs it (while also generating hashcodes for .lock file)